Let Your Features Tell The Differences: Understanding Graph Convolution By Feature Splitting

 TL;DR: We propose a new metric to identify GNN-favored and GNN-disfavored features and use topological feature selection to fuse these features into GNNs, which significantly improves GNNs performance without hyper-parameter tuning.

 Abstract: Graph Neural Networks (GNNs) have demonstrated strong capabilities in processing structured data.
-While traditional GNNs typically treat each feature dimension equally during graph convolution, we raise an important question: *Is the graph convolution operation equally beneficial for each feature?* If not, the convolution operation on certain feature dimensions can possibly lead to harmful effects, even worse than the convolution-free models.
-Traditional feature selection methods focus on identifying informative features or reducing redundancy, but they are not suitable for structured data since they overlook graph structures.
-In the context of graphs, few studies have investigated GNN performance concerning node features using feature homophily metrics, which assess feature consistency with graph topology.
-Unfortunately, these metrics have not effectively aligned with GNN performance or served as reliable guides for feature selection in GNNs.
-To address these limitations, we introduce a novel metric, Topological Feature Informativeness (TFI), to distinguish between GNN-favored and GNN-disfavored features, where its effectiveness is validated through both theoretical analysis and empirical observations.
-Based on TFI, we propose a simple yet effective Graph Feature Selection (GFS) method, which processes GNN-favored and GNN-disfavored features separately, using GNNs and non-GNN models.
+While traditional GNNs typically treat each feature dimension equally important during graph convolution, we raise an important question: **Is the graph convolution operation equally beneficial for each feature?** If not, the convolution operation on certain feature dimensions can possibly lead to harmful effects, even worse than convolution-free models.
+Therefore, it is required to distinguish convolution-favored and convolution-disfavored features.
+Traditional feature selection methods mainly focus on identifying informative features or reducing redundancy, but they are not suitable for structured data as they overlook graph structures.
+In graph community, some studies have investigated the performance of GNN with respect to node features using feature homophily metrics, which assess feature consistency across graph topology.
+Unfortunately, these metrics do not effectively align with GNN performance and cannot be reliably used for feature selection in GNNs.
+To address these limitations, we introduce a novel metric, Topological Feature Informativeness (TFI), to distinguish GNN-favored and GNN-disfavored features, where its effectiveness is validated through both theoretical analysis and empirical observations.
+Based on TFI, we propose a simple yet effective Graph Feature Selection (GFS) method, which processes GNN-favored and GNN-disfavored features with GNNs and non-GNN models separately.
 Compared to original GNNs, GFS significantly improves the extraction of useful topological information from each feature with comparable computational costs.
-Extensive experiments show that after applying GFS to $8$ baseline and state-of-the-art (SOTA) GNN architectures across $10$ datasets, $90$\% of the GFS-augmented cases show significant performance boosts.
-Furthermore, our proposed TFI metric outperforms other feature selection methods in graphs.
-These results validate the effectiveness of both GFS and TFI.
-Additionally, we demonstrate that GFS's improvements are robust to hyperparameter tuning, highlighting its potential as a universal method for enhancing various GNN architectures.
+Extensive experiments show that after applying GFS to $\textbf{8}$ baseline and state-of-the-art (SOTA) GNN architectures across $\textbf{10}$ datasets, $\textbf{90\%}$ of the GFS-augmented cases show significant performance boosts.
+Furthermore, our proposed TFI metric outperforms other feature selection methods for GFS.
+These results verify the effectiveness of both GFS and TFI.
+Additionally, we demonstrate that GFS's improvements are robust to hyperparameter tuning, highlighting its potential as a universally valid method for enhancing various GNN architectures.

 Supplementary Material: zip